-Arizona Desert Camp 2013
+Arizona Desert Camp March 2023

 We will begin each tour from the Country Inn and Suites Hotel located 1/2 mile from the Tucson Airport.
-Your arrival hotel room is included in Tucson the day you fly in to Tucson.
-Your departure hotel room is included the last night of the tour before you fly home the next day.
+Your arrival hotel room on Saturday night is included inTucson.
+Your departure hotel room is included the last night of the tour.
 A hotel shuttle bus is available to bring you and your bike to the hotel.
 You will be able to ship and store your hardshell bike case at the Country Inn and Suites Tucson.
-Rider Packets and Travel Plans will be mailed around December 15th
+Rider information Booklet will be emailed after December 1st.

-This week is for experienced riders.
-All riders should be able to ride more than 50 miles in 4 hours with stops
+The riders at this camp will range from intermediate to experienced.
+All riders should be able to ride 50 miles in 4 hours with stops.

 There's no question that Chiricahua is a tough climb, but I would say that it has some steeper parts and some less steep parts, so it's not just a continuous slog (like Mt Ventoux in southern France).
 The first few miles are relatively gentle as the scenery starts to change from desert to more forest and you get your first view of the unusual rock formations.
 To break it up, riders can stop at the Park Service visitor center, which has bathrooms and interesting displays.
 The middle part of the climb is deep in a forested canyon, which can be cooler than on the desert floor.
 Sometimes, water is flowing in a small creek bed and you get more close-up views of the bizarre formations.
-The last few miles are a bit steeper, but still not as steep as parts of the Mt Graham climb from Mountain Week.
+The last few miles are a bit steeper, but still not as steep as parts of the Mt Graham climb.
 This stretch is also very rewarding because of the expansive views and switchback road that clings to the hillside.
 Riders are back into the open at this point and you can see the twisting road up ahead.
 There is a nice parking lot at the top, surrounded by miles of rock formations, with interpretive displays and short hikes to overlook vista points.
 In sum, while this is clearly a good climb, I've rarely been on a climb that is as rewarding as Chiricahua and best of all, there is very little traffic.
 The descent is thrilling, but with excellent smooth pavement, so it takes only a fraction of time to get down.

 Concerning the Chiricahua Climb